digitalocean/clusterlint/README.md

 ## Release

 To release a new version of clusterlint, go to the actions page on GitHub, click on `Run workflow`.
-Specify the new tag to create.
-Make sure the tag is prefixed with `v`.
+Specify the new version tag to create.
+Make sure the tag is prefixed with `v` and `app.Version` in [cmd/clusterlint/main.go](cmd/clusterlint/main.go) is updated accordingly.

 The workflow does the following: